 - Any money added to a cash pot held within your stocks and shares ISA wrapper will count towards your stocks and shares ISA contribution for the current tax year

-Here’s how to get started.
+Here’s how to get your drip-feed going.

 Once you have followed the process and started a cash pot, it’s time to arrange the pot-to-pot transfer which can enable the drip-feed.
-In the ‘Pay in now’ section of your cash pot, go to the ‘Pot Transfer’ tab to set up a recurring transfer into your chosen investment pot (see below).
+In the ‘Pay in now’ section of your cash pot, go to the Pot Transfer tab to set up a recurring transfer into another pot (see below).

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 A stocks and shares ISA may not be right for everyone and tax rules may change in the future.
 If you are unsure if an ISA is the right choice for you, please seek financial advice